samdow/language-design/language-design.md

 languages.
 It would be interesting to discover what drove the design philosophy for PL/I because it is such a large, immutable language.

-+ "A language design can no longer be a thing.
-It must be a pattern—a pattern for growth—a pattern for growing the pattern for defining the patterns that programmers can use for their real work and their main goal" [Steele, 1998].
+> "A language design can no longer be a thing.
+It must be a pattern—a pattern for growth—a
+> pattern for growing the pattern for defining the patterns that programmers can use for
+> their real work and their main goal"
+[Steele, 1998].

 By thinking of language as a patter, Steele turns the focus from the programmer to the user.
 By understanding the pattern, users can expand the language, which Steele calls "a pattern for growth."
-At the very least, users feel like they are contributing to an ongoing project as opposed to using the results of a finished projects.
+At the very least, users feel like they are contributing to an on going project as opposed to using the results of a finished projects.

 ---